Fool (If You Think It's Over): Elkie Brooks version

-In 1982 Elkie Brooks had a Top 20 hit in the UK and South Africa with her remake, titled "Fool If You Think It's Over", which like the Chris Rea original was produced by Gus Dudgeon and recorded at the Mill.
+In 1982 Elkie Brooks had a Top 20 hit in the UK and South Africa and Ireland with her remake, titled "Fool If You Think It's Over", which like the Chris Rea original was produced by Gus Dudgeon and recorded at the Mill.
 Brooks' version was one of eight tracks recorded with Dudgeon in 1980 for her 1981 twelve-track album release Pearls, which also includes four of Brooks' previous hit singles.
 Brooks said, "Most of [Pearls new] material had been chosen by [A&M exec] Derek Green or Gus Dudgeon.
 I had insisted that we did [sic] 'Fool'.
 Chris Rea has always been one of my favourite musicians and writers and I thought the song was pure class."

 Brooks' version of "Fool" was issued as a single in December 1981 when Pearls, issued the previous month, was in the Top Ten of the UK album chart.
 Three advance singles had been issued off the album since July 1980 without charting.
 "Fool" rose to a number 17 peak on the UK chart dated 27 February 1982, assisted by two Top of the Pops performances by Brooks, one of which was re-run.
 After taping her 11 February 1982 TOTP performance of "Fool", Brooks was approached backstage by a fan, who Brooks soon realised was in fact Chris Rea incognito, asking for her autograph.
 In Ireland, "Fool" became Brooks' highest-charting single with a number six chart peak.

 In a 2014 pre-concert interview Brooks, when asked what "big numbers" she looked forward to singing, replied: "I still really like 'Don't Cry Out Loud', 'Sunshine After the Rain' and of course 'Fool If You Think It's Over': that is a terrific song."

 "Fool If You Think It's Over" by Elkie Brooks was the first track played on Radio Caroline when the station resumed broadcasting at 10 a.m. on 20 August 1983, after a down period of 41 months.